-It was then in the summer of 2014 where the mission for the first time showed the world that it was able to implement its mandate both by reporting from the ground, but also facilitating dialogue - most dominantly so during the incident when that civilian airliner came down in the middle of the conflict area, where the mission facilitated access to the crash site, to emergency workers, including but not limited to the recovery of the bodies.
+It was then in the summer of 2014 where the mission for the first time showed the world that it was able to implement its mandate both by reporting from the ground, but also facilitating dialogue-most dominantly so during the incident when that civilian airliner came down in the middle of the conflict area, where the mission facilitated access to the crash site, to emergency workers, including but not limited to the recovery of the bodies.
 The mission continued to try to evolve and develop alongside the emerging conflict here.
-Here you see the mission in front of the - what used to be International Airport of Donetsk.
-And continued to help to assist the implementation of the Minsk agreements, including the verification of the withdrawal of heavy armory.
+Here you see the mission in front of what used to be International Airport of Donetsk.
+[Points to presentation slide; figure not available.]
+And continued to help to assist the implementation of the Minsk Agreements, including the verification of the withdrawal of heavy armory.

 Our best assets are the monitors.
 Alex made reference to it.
 They undertake daily important work on both sides of the contact line.
-They are all civilian, unarmed monitors, stationed mostly in the eastern part, but also in the rest of Ukraine were, as I've mentioned before, we have a mandate to monitor too.
+[See Appendix, Figure 2.]
+They are all civilian, unarmed monitors, stationed mostly in the eastern part, but also in the rest of Ukraine where, as I've mentioned before, we have a mandate to monitor too.
 Here you see the map of Ukraine.
+[See Appendix, Figure 3.]
 Every OSCE flag symbolizes a presence across the country.
 However, most dominantly, of course, our monitors are dispatched to the eastern part.
 Here you see, at the moment, current figures of our deployment, some 640 monitors in place, most of them in the east.
 Roughly 400 Ukrainian colleagues and another 100 international staff members, like myself and other colleagues, that support the mission.

 Zooming in in the east, this is the eastern part of the country.
-Yellow here on this map is the contact line, this 500-kilometer-long line dividing government from nongovernmentcontrolled area.
+Yellow here on this map is the contact line, this 500-kilometer-long line dividing government from nongovernment-controlled area.
 Every dot on that map there represents a presence where our teams are stationed.
 And you see two photographs there of forward patrol bases.
+[See Appendix, Figure 4.]
 These are smaller units where the mission places its monitors very close to the contact live, where they live, where they operate from, but also where they monitor, during nighttime in particular.

 The dimension of the conflict is also important to note.
-The conflict area is bordered with a contact line, which is approximately 500 kilometer(s) long.
+The conflict area is bordered with a contact line, which is approximately 500 kilometer[s] long.
 You can look far and wide until you see another conflict with such a long contact line, a line where opposing forces face each other.
-There is the unsecure border, which is currently beyond government control, which is over 400 kilometer(s) long.
+There is the unsecure border, which is currently beyond government control, which is over 400 kilometer[s] long.
 Down south you have a seashore of approximately 70 kilometers that is currently also beyond the control of the government in Kyiv.
 The whole area that is currently outside government's control amounts to almost 20,000 square kilometers, a bit less than half of the entire size of the two oblasts there.
 It's approximately half the size of my country, Switzerland, where I come from.